-press the On/Off button to turn off the display.
-Press and hold to suspend the netpad.
+press the On/Off button on the top.
 You can switch off at any time.
 You do not have to save your information first, as it is automatically saved for you.
-If you are working with a file on the MMC, save the file before switching off the netpad and removing the card.
+However, if you are working with a file on the MMC, save the file before switching off the netpad and removing the card.

 Note: If you do not use the netpad, it will automatically switch off after a few minutes to save battery power.
 To continue using the netpad where you left off, switch the netpad on again using the On/Off button.
 The power saving options are available via the Control Panel.
 The automatic switch-off time may have different settings, depending on whether the netpad is in the docking station or not.
-The automatic switch-off can also be configured to suspend or turn off the display.